A Security Framework for General Blockchain Layer 2 Protocols: Comparative Analysis of L2 Designs

-\subsubsection{The Subroutine Connection.}
+\subsubsection{The Subroutine Connection}

-From the content differences of subroutines, we can further capture some insights about the connection relationship among subroutines for different types of L2 protocols.
-The subroutine connection differences can be seen in Figure~\ref{fig:Difference}.
+Additionally to the content differences of individual subroutines, our analysis also reveals insights into the connection relationships among subroutines across different types of L2 protocols.
+These connection differences are illustrated in Figure~\ref{fig:Difference}.

-To start with, the \emph{direct connection}, represented by the I/O connection, is more apparent.
-The rollup protocol is distinct from the other two types of L2 protocols in that its subroutines $\mathcal{F}_{\text{update}}$ and $\mathcal{F}_{\text{read}}$ require direct interaction with the underlying L1 ledger $\mathcal{F}_{\text{ledger}}$.
-Recall that $\mathcal{F}_{\text{update}}$ specifies the requirements for generating a new valid state in the protocol.
-Unlike PCFs or sidechains, the executed requests received agreements from the L2 participants only for consistency, rollups require the executed requests and the new state to be published on the L1 ledger to realize consistency among L2 protocol participants.
-Consequently, the way participants learn the executed requests and latest state through $\mathcal{F}_{\text{read}}$ is by directly fetching the state from $\mathcal{F}_{\text{ledger}}$.
+We begin with \emph{direct I/O caller-subroutine connections}, which are the more visible form of caller-subroutine connection.
+Rollup protocols are distinct from the other two L2 types in that their subroutines $\mathcal{F}_{\text{update}}$ and $\mathcal{F}_{\text{read}}$ require direct interaction with the underlying L1 blockchain functionality $\mathcal{F}_{\text{ledger}}$.
+Recall that $\mathcal{F}_{\text{update}}$ specifies the requirements for generating a new valid state.
+In PCFs and sidechains, consistency is established through off-chain checks, such as monotonically increasing sequence numbers in PCFs or hash-based linkage between consecutive sidechain blocks.
+Rollups, on the contrary, achieve consistency by requiring the executed requests and the resulting state to be published on the L1 blockchain that has consistency itself.
+Consequently, participants learn the executed requests and the latest state through $\mathcal{F}_{\text{read}}$ by reading from $\mathcal{F}_{\text{ledger}}$ as well.

-Additionally, as has been noted, subroutine $\mathcal{F}_{\text{open}}$ and $\mathcal{F}_{\text{settlement}}$ checks \texttt{RequestQueue} or \texttt{ExecutedRequest}, which are internal state variables updated by other subroutines.
-This creates an indirect dependency between subroutines through shared state.